gabrieletome/proTN_package/README.md

 #### Set settings for the execution and read the raw data from loaded files
 ProTN analyse the results of Proteome Discoverer and MaxQuant.
 The essential parameters and files to run ProTN are: (additional details on the input can be found in the ProTN info tab)

-- **Title of Analysis**: title of the experiment.
-It will be the title of the web page report.
 - **Software Analyzer**: determine with software was use to identify peptides and proteins (PD for Protein Discoverer, MQ for MaxQuant).
 - **Sample Annotation file**: file with the information about the samples and the correlation between replicate ID and condition.
 (WARNING: Condition name MUST contain at least 1 character!)
     *   **Condition** column (`REQUIRED`): define the condition of each sample that divide the samples in groups.
 The conditions need to be the same of the the Contrast Design.
 (WARNING: Condition name MUST contain at least 1 character!)